|

 Is the Quasi-complementary inferior to the more common Emitter-follower

 configuration?
 I don't think so, at least not in THD terms.
+In

-In amplifier stability, it is just as stable as any well designed
+amplifier stability, it is just as stable as any well designed

 amplifier with EF outputs, unlike the Compound Feedback Pairs,

 which can be tricky to make stable at times.
-Clip
+Clip characteristics

-characteristics are similar to c200 (EF version), with
+are similar to c200 (EF version), with no signs of distortion

-4 ohms test loads up to rated power.
-Sonically, I am unable
+and instability when driving 8 and 4 ohms test loads up to rated

-to tell the difference between the two.
-In short, it is just
+power.
+Sonically, I am unable to tell the difference between the

-as good and reliable as an EF design.
-Actually, the thought
+two.
+In short, it is just as good and reliable as an EF design.

-|
+attractive proposition. |

 THD